Please refresh as revisions made.

 requesting comment for this story.

-point man in the effort to secure government cooperation is their top welding
+point man in the effort to secure government cooperation was their top welding

 engineer, Duane K. Miller.
 Mr. Miller has been attempting